Day One – Arrival in Lima

 After breakfast this morning we will pick you up from your hotel for your flight back to La Paz, where you will arrive just before 11am, in time to catch a connecting flight on to your next capital: the fantastic city of Buenos Aires in Argentina.
 On arrival we’ll meet you and take you to your hotel in the centre of town.
 You’ll be having a full city tour tomorrow, but you’re just a few blocks from all the main sites, as well as from restaurants and cafes, so you’re perfectly placed to head out and start soaking up the unique atmosphere of Buenos Aires.
 (B)

-Day Fifteen - City Tour of Buenos Aires
+Day Fourteen - City Tour of Buenos Aires

 After a free morning to relax after your journey, we will take you for a tour of the major sights in the city.
 We will visit the historic centre, including the famous Plaza de Mayo where the demonstrations by mothers of the ‘disappeared’ against the military government took place, as well as the Casa Rosada from whose balcony Evita addressed the crowds below.
 We will also visit the beautiful Cathedral before heading to the tango districts of San Telmo and La Boca, also home to the famous Boca Juniors football team.
 We will also visit the exclusive Palermo and Recoleta areas, with their leafy avenues and grand houses, superb restaurants and boutique shopping before ending up in the riverside district of Puerto Madero to enjoy some superb Argentinean cuisine with views over the river.
 (Breakfast included)

-Day Sixteen – Free Day in Buenos Aires
+Day Fifteen – Free Day in Buenos Aires

 We have left you with a full free day in Buenos Aires, so you’re not rushing around too much.
 There’s so much to see and do here that those who like to stay busy can explore the historical and cultural sights while others can sit back with a glass of wine or perhaps some excellent Argentinian ice-cream and relax in one of Buenos Aires' fabulous cafes...
 (B)